Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the anonymous reviewers from the ESSLLI Student Session 2024 and AMLaP 2024 for their thoughtful comments, which helped us refine this paper.
-We would also like to thank the members of the Yale Linguistics Department for helpful discussion.
-Any errors remain our own.
+We would like to thank the anonymous reviewers from the ARR June and October 2024 cycles, ESSLLI Student Session 2024, and AMLaP 2024 for their thoughtful comments, which helped us refine this paper.
+We would also like to thank the members of the Computational Linguistics at Yale Lab, the Yale Computation and Cognition Joint Lab, and the Yale Linguistics Department for helpful feedback.
+We thank the Yale Center for Research Computing for guidance and use of the research computing infrastructure, specifically the Grace cluster.
+Any errors are our own.